GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Evaluation Results

 \subsection{Comparing with other state-of-the-art designs}

-Our work is the first work to map GEMM operations on AIE2 devices.
-Prior work \cite{zhuang:2023:fpga:charm,taka:2023:fpt:maxeva,deng:2024:fpl:ama,wang:2025:arxiv:rsn_xnn} use AIE1.
-Hence, we only compare relative achieved performance with prior work.
+Our work is the first work to map GEMM operations on full AIE-ML array devices.
+Prior work \cite{zhuang:2023:fpga:charm,taka:2023:fpt:maxeva,deng:2024:fpl:ama,wang:2025:arxiv:rsn_xnn} use AIE.
+Hence, we only compare the relative achieved performance with prior work.
 Relative comparison is done using Throughput Efficiency (TE) i.e. ratio of achieved throughput to peak throughput.
 Moreover, different prior works use different precisions - some use int8-int8 \cite{zhuang:2023:fpga:charm,zhuang:2024:trets:charm_2,zhuang:2023:fpga:automm,zhuang:2025:fpga:aries}, int8-int16 \cite{deng:2024:fpl:ama}, int8-int32 \cite{taka:2023:fpt:maxeva}.
-No other prior work comprehensively use all the 4 precisions like GAMA.
+No other prior work use all the 4 precisions like GAMA.
 Hence, we can only compare a part of our results with each prior work.
-Table \ref{tab:ours_vs_prior} compares our approach with \cite{deng:2024:fpl:ama,zhuang:2023:fpga:charm,zhuang:2023:fpga:automm,zhuang:2025:fpga:aries} different works on Versal VC1902 on VCK190 board.
+Table \ref{tab:ours_vs_prior} compares our approach with \cite{deng:2024:fpl:ama,zhuang:2023:fpga:charm,zhuang:2023:fpga:automm,zhuang:2025:fpga:aries} different works on Versal VC1902.